BGI-SynBio/PyMOL-PUB/README.md

 The tool requires
 [Python >= 3.7.3](https://www.python.org/downloads/release/python-373/).
-As the foundation of this tool, we require version of PyMOL equal to 2.5.0.
+As the foundation of this tool, we require a PyMOL version equal to 2.5.0.
 Please refer to the [official website](https://pymol.org/2/#download) for installation protocol details.

-Moreover, some well-established libraries are required:
+Additionally, some well-established libraries are required:
 [biopython >= 1.78](https://pypi.org/project/biopython/1.78/),
 [matplotlib >= 3.2.0](https://pypi.org/project/matplotlib/3.2.0/),
 [numpy >= 1.21.2](https://pypi.org/project/numpy/1.21.2/),
 [pillow >= 8.2.0](https://pypi.org/project/Pillow/8.2.0/),
 [scipy >= 1.4.1](https://pypi.org/project/scipy/1.4.1/),
 [sphinx-rtd-theme >= 0.4.3](https://pypi.org/project/sphinx-rtd-theme/0.4.3/) and
-[PyQt5 >= 5.15.9](https://pypi.org/project/PyQt5/5.15.9/)(special dependency required by the GUI).
+[PyQt5 >= 5.15.9](https://pypi.org/project/PyQt5/5.15.9/) (a special dependency required by the GUI).
 ### Note on your PyMOL version
-PyMOL software includes Linux-distribution version and open-source version.
+The PyMOL software includes a Linux-distribution version and an open-source version.
-The two different types of versions have different installation dependencies.
+The two different versions have different installation dependencies.
-You need to carefully read the relevant installation instructions and choose to install the required version according to your own need.
+You need to carefully read the respective installation instructions and choose the required version according to your own need.
-For example, PyMOL distribution versions will bundle specific Python environment versions to achieve richer functionality (like PyMOL 2.5.7 with Python 3.9).
+For example, PyMOL distribution versions bundle specific Python environment versions to achieve richer functionality (like PyMOL 2.5.7 with Python 3.9).
-Here, we recommend that you use the [PyMOL open-source version](https://github.com/schrodinger/pymol-open-source/tree/master) to directly experience the drawing function of PyMOL-PUB.
+Here we recommend you to choose the open-source version of PyMOL to directly experience the drawing functionality of PyMOL-PUB.

 ## Customizations and protocols
 ### Publication-standard figure creation